vijaykumargrandhi/Comcast-Telecom-Consumer-Complaints/README.md

 ### Analysis Task

-To perform these tasks, you can use any of the different Python libraries such as NumPy, SciPy, Pandas, scikit-learn, matplotlib, and BeautifulSoup.

 - To perform these tasks, you can use any of the different Python libraries such as NumPy, SciPy, Pandas, scikit-learn, matplotlib, and BeautifulSoup.
     -  Import data into Python environment.
     - Provide the trend chart for the number of complaints at monthly and daily granularity levels.